-The TLRI encourages applications for projects at different levels of funding.
-The amount of funding requested needs to be appropriate for the scale and scope of the proposed research (e.g., a small pilot study, or a large-scale project involving multiple sites).
+The maximum funding available for a 1-year project is \$165,000 (GST exclusive).
+The TLRI encourages applications for 1-year projects at different levels of funding.
+The amount of funding requested needs to be appropriate for the scale and scope of the proposed research (e.g., a small pilot study, or a more extensive 1-year project involving multiple sites).
+Proposals requesting higher-levels of TLRI funding must make a strong case that this level of funding is required to answer the research question(s) and enable substantive and robust findings within the one-year timeframe.